Nicolas1203/mkd_ocl/readme.md

   --save-ckpt           whether to save chekpoints or not --seed SEED           Random seed to use.
-  --tag TAG, -t TAG     Base name for graphs and checkpoints --tb-root TB_ROOT     Where do you want tensorboards graphs ?
+  --tag TAG, -t TAG     Base name for graphs and checkpoints --results-root RESULTS_ROOT
-  --logs-root LOGS_ROOT
-                        Defalt root folder for writing logs.
-  --results-root RESULTS_ROOT
                         Where you want to save the results ?
-  --tensorboard
-  --verbose
   --ckpt-root CKPT_ROOT
                         Directory where to save the model.
   --resume, -r          Resume old training.
 Setup model state and buffer state.